bayki2004/blog/ai_compute.md

 ### Pre‑computation

 1. **Tokenize**: Each LLM has a tokenizer—a mapping from text to integers.
 For example, the GPT tokenizer might map the word “The” → 4.
-The tokenized input is a sequence of integers, e.g., `x = $[4, 5, 8, ...]$`.
+The tokenized input is a sequence of integers, e.g., x = [4, 5, 8, …].
 2. **Special tokens**: We prepend a special beginning‑of‑sequence token: ``<|bos|>``.
 So the model actually sees ``<|bos|>`` followed by your tokenized input.

 Assumption for simplicity: the input fits within the context window (so no truncation or loss masking), and we ignore attention masking details here.